tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/before/exercises.md

 * Complete the first four levels of [Try Ruby](http://tryruby.org/).
 * Complete [Codecademy's Ruby track](http://www.codecademy.com/tracks/ruby) through "Arrays and Hashes."

-Optionally, if you want to, you can keep going on Codecademy's.
-My opinion is that it is not very helpful past the basics.
-Once the concepts get harder, we tend to just make type what they want us to rather than really getting the concepts.
-I think our immersive class is better for that.

 ### Topic 4: The Command Line